I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Conference rivals Chicago and New York made a trade that actually benefited both teams.
 Michael Jordan was not happy with this trade as Charles Oakley was his bodyguard and close friend.

-Bulls management was right to do this deal as Cartwright was the piece they needed to match-up against the dominant centers of the time.
-On June 27, 1988, the Bulls traded Charles Oakley, the 19th pick (Rod Strickland) and the 59th pick (Phil Stinnie) in exchange for Bill Cartwright, the 11th pick (Will Purdue) and the 62nd pick (Derrrick Lewis).
+Bulls management was right to do this deal as Cartwright was the piece they needed to match up against the dominant centers of the time.
+On June 27, 1988, the Bulls traded Charles Oakley, the 19th pick (Rod Strickland) and the 59th pick (Phil Stinnie) in exchange for Bill Cartwright, the 11th pick (Will Purdue) and the 62nd pick (Derrick Lewis).

 The move proved to be exactly what the Bulls needed as they won an NBA championship two seasons after making the trade for Cartwright.
 Jordan was never nice to Bill as one of his close friends was traded in order to acquire him.

 Bill would remain in Chicago even after Jordan left to play baseball.
 He would then sign with Seattle in 1994 and retire soon after.